All Episodes

 Direct word of God.

-Like the Ten Commandments in the Old Testament are the Word of God.
+Like, the Ten Commandments in the Old Testament are the word of God.

-It's not the Word of God, the Quran is.
+It's not the word of God.

 And of course, then the media people take this up as though it's a legitimate intellectual question.